sfigg/commercialization-public/manufacture/desktop/language-packs-and-windows-deployment.md

 - **Language packs** contain the text for the dialog boxes, menu items, and help files that you see in Windows.

-- **Language interface packs (LIPs)** are available for some reasons.
+- **Language interface packs (LIPs)** are available for some regions.
 LIPs provide additional translations for the most widely-used dialog boxes, menu items, and help file content, but are not full language packs.
 LIPs rely on a parent language pack to provide the remainder of the content.

 ### <span id="Get_language_packs_and_LIPs"></span><span id="get_language_packs_and_lips"></span><span id="GET_LANGUAGE_PACKS_AND_LIPS"></span>Where to get language packs and LIPs